 You may still be able to collect your salary and report your accident through the Direction Générale Contrôle des Lois Sociales.

-If there is sufficient evidence of your work, the Direction Générale Contrôle des Lois Sociales may be able to intervene with your employer in order that they pay you the salary you are still owed.
-It will also help you with the steps that must be carried out for declaring an accident at work.
+If sufficient evidence of your work exists, the Direction Générale Contrôle des Lois Sociales may intervene with your employer to ensure that you receive the salary you are owed.
+It will assist you with the necessary steps for reporting a workplace accident.
 You can find all information on www.meldpuntsocialefraude.belgie.be

 lmmigration Office